FEMA Building Resilient Infrastructure and Communities (BRIC) Grant Program

 Types of Funding Available and Cost-Share Requirements: The BRIC program is funded through a six percent set-aside from certain post-disaster funding amounts allocated by Congress following each year’s disaster season.
 FEMA divides the total amount of BRIC funding into two pots: a mandatory “set aside” divided equally among all eligible applicants, and a larger amount of money available through a competitive process.

-First, FEMA has set aside funding1 for states, territories, and federally recognized tribes to implement projects these primary applicants identify as a priority.
+First, FEMA has set aside maximum allocations for states, territories, and federally recognized tribes1 to implement projects these primary applicants identify as a priority.
 The set-aside can be used for "capability- and capacity-building" activities.

 Second, the majority of the annual BRIC funding is available through the National Competition for Mitigation Projects.
 Projects submitted through the National Competition are scored by FEMA and other stakeholders under both a technical and qualitative evaluation to prioritize the projects that will be awarded.
 The technical and qualitative reviews allow subapplicants to highlight the elements of their proposed projects that could meet FEMA priorities (e.g., projects that incorporate nature-based solutions) and the value of the project to a community.
 Additionally, FEMA prioritizes projects that mitigate risk to one or more community "lifelines."
 FEMA defines lifelines as services that enable the continual operation of critical business and community structures.2